pinguinonice/pedestrian-detection/README.md

 # pedastrian-detector
-Detects pedastrians in webcam live stream or video Results are transformed in xy-plane using a homography
+Detects pedastrians in webcam live stream or video.

+Results are transformed in xy-plane using a homography.

+Activity in defined area is monitored

 Contains 3 algorithms:
 ## Yolo v2
 Requiers:
 * download and extract [data.tar.gz](https://s3.amazonaws.com/video-analysis-demo/data.tar.gz) to source folder